Special Weather Statement issued for Blaine, Chouteau, Hill by NWS - News Break

 Special Weather Statement issued for Blaine, Chouteau, Hill by NWS

-Effective: 2021-07-09 16:59:00 MDT Expires: 2021-07-09 17:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Effective: 2021-07-09 16:04:00 MDT Expires: 2021-07-09 17:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
 Cloud to ground lightning is occurring with these storms.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
 If you are on or near any area lakes, be prepared to get out of the water and move indoors or inside a vehicle.
 Remember, lightning can strike out to 10 miles from the parent thunderstorm.
 If you can hear thunder, you are close enough to be struck by lightning.
 Move to safe shelter now!
 Do not be caught on the water in a thunderstorm.
-Target Area: Blaine; Chouteau; Hill SIGNIFICANT WEATHER ADVISORY FOR NORTHERN FERGUS...SOUTHWESTERN BLAINE...SOUTHERN HILL AND NORTHEASTERN CHOUTEAU COUNTIES UNTIL 545 PM MDT At 457 PM MDT, Doppler radar was tracking strong thunderstorms clustered around the Bear`s Paw Mountains.
-Movement was southeast at 15 mph.
-HAZARD...Winds in excess of 40 mph and penny size hail.
+Target Area: Blaine; Chouteau; Hill SIGNIFICANT WEATHER ADVISORY FOR NORTHERN FERGUS...CENTRAL BLAINE...CENTRAL HILL AND NORTHEASTERN CHOUTEAU COUNTIES UNTIL 500 PM MDT At 418 PM MDT, Doppler radar was tracking strong thunderstorms over portions of Blaine, Chouteau, and Hill Counties.
+Movement was south southeast at 10 mph HAZARD...Winds up to 40 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Big Sandy, Azure, Parker School, Agency, St. Pierre, Sangrey, Boneau, Box Elder, Rocky Boy, Laredo, Kenilworth, Lloyd, Judith Landing, Iliad and Virgelle.
-This includes Highway 87 between mile markers 58 and 101.alerts.weather.gov
+Locations impacted include Havre, Chinook, Big Sandy, Harlem, Parker School, Beaver Creek, Azure, Agency, St. Pierre, Gildford, Sangrey, Boneau, Fort Belknap, Box Elder, Hingham, Rudyard, Rocky Boy, Cleveland, Zurich and Kenilworth.
+This includes the following highways Highway 2 between mile markers 338 and 445.
+Highway 87 between mile markers 57 and 111.alerts.weather.gov

 Comments / 0